regan-sarwas/npmap.js/API.md

 _Arguments_:

 The first, and only, argument is required.
-It must be a layer config object with the following properties:
+It must be a config object comprised of the following required and optional properties:

-* (Required) `data` (String): The string of CSV data.
+* (Required) `data` (String): A string of CSV data.
+Required if `url` is not provided.

 _OR_